Join our Telegram channel (7000+ subscribers) for daily market analysis & trading tips: t.me/synapsetrading

 If you’re 55, behave like you’re 35.
 Be excited, passionate, willing to change, and accept young people for who they are.

 In the past, I was criticized for spending too much time on my phone.
 Guess what?
-I now spend most of my time on the phone trading and analyzing charts, and I’m not confined to a desk in an office in Raffles Place.
+I now spend most of my time on the phone trading and analyzing charts, and I’m not confined to a desk in an office.
 The things which society didn’t really accept, can actually become mainstream in a very short time.

 WHAT’S YOUR DECISION?

 If you’re going to make any headway in the path to financial freedom, it had better start today.
 Make a plan.
 Go to your drawing board.
 Stop complaining about the past, and live a life of possibilities.
 Don’t know where to start?
 Look for help.
 Ask, learn, and seek.